ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 **MAKAYLA**

-> Ask your dad if it's okay for you to come over after dinner tonight.
-If so - I'll tell Asher and he'll meet you outside with a bike.
+> Do you have a bike?

 **MAC**